-The standards committee oversees the development of the Code of Fundraising Practice and its associated rulebooks, in consultation with those who fundraise and those asked to donate.
+The standards committee oversees the development of the Code of Fundraising Practice, in consultation with those who fundraise and the public.

 The committee makes sure that standards continue to reflect current fundraising practices, changes to relevant legislation and the expectations of the public.The committee also has responsibility for the development of additional guidance about the code.

 Deputy chair of the Valuation Tribunal Service and chair of the Joint Audit Panel for the Mayor’s Office of Policing and Crime and the Metropolitan Police Service.